atiliomf/atiliomf.github.io/_posts/2023-04-06-um-privacy-policy.md

 ## <i>U</i>nexpected <i>M</i>usic
 # Privacy Policy

 Atilio Menéndez built the app Unexpected Music as a Freemium app.
-This SERVICE is provided by Atilio Menéndez and intended for use as is.
+This SERVICE is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use and disclosure of Personal Information if anyone decided to use our Service.